A Birmingham Car Wreck Lawyer Explains How to Read an Accident Report

-If you are involved in an Alabama auto accident, the police typically will create a report with their findings.
-What the investigating officer states on this form can play a significant role in determining how much an insurance company offers you for your losses.
+If you are involved in a Birmingham car accident, the police will typically create a report that includes their findings.
+What the investigating officer states on this form can play a significant role in determining how much an insurance company offers you for your accident-related expenses.

-Because the report may be critical for your case, we urge you to carefully read the findings.
+Because the car accident report may be critical for your case, our Birmingham legal team urges you to carefully read the findings.
 To obtain a copy of your Alabama Uniform Traffic Accident Report, visit the Alabama Department of Public Safety website.

 Review the information below and compare it to your form.
-If you need additional help interpreting your accident report, don't hesitate to call us at 866-583-1885.
+If you need additional help interpreting your car accident report, don’t hesitate to call our Birmingham law firm at 866-583-1885.
 We can answer your questions, free of charge.
-Contact an experienced attorney at Shuttlesworth Law Firm LLC for a free case evaluation.
+Contact experienced car crash attorney Perry Shuttlesworth for a free case evaluation.

 Location and Time: Details about where and when your accident occurred are recorded.
 These include the city, street name, distance to the closest intersection, vehicles involved, pedestrians involved and whether fatalities occurred in the crash.

 Unit Number Boxes: Information on drivers and vehicles is recorded, including:

 - Drug test results